VirusTotal/yara/docs/modules/lnk.rst

 The ConsoleDataBlock structure specifies the display settings to use when a link target specifies an application that is run in a console window.

     .. c:member:: block_size
-    The block size of this structure, which will be equal to lnk.ConsoleDataBlockSize.
+    The block size of this structure, which will be equal to lnk.CONSOLE_DATA_BLOCK_SIZE.

     .. c:member:: block_signature
-    The signature of the block, which will be equal to lnk.ConsoleDataBlockSignature.
+    The signature of the block, which will be equal to lnk.CONSOLE_DATA_BLOCK_SIGNATURE.

     .. c:member:: fill_attributes
     An unsigned integer that specifies the fill attributes that control the foreground and background text colors in the console window.
 The following bit definitions can be combined to specify 16 different values each for the foreground and background color: